boldbi/bold-bi-docs/docs/cloud-bi/site-administration/embed-settings.md

 ---
 layout: post
-title: Embed Settings – Cloud BI | Bold BI Documentation
+title: Embed Settings – Site Administration | Bold BI Cloud Docs
 description: Learn how to enable the embed authentication and generate the secret code using the embed settings in the Bold BI Cloud.
 platform: bold-bi
 documentation: ug